resbaz/lessons/authorea/lesson_plan.md

 ## Authorea lesson plan

+Objectives of the workshop
+> To raise awareness of authorea as a collaborative maunscript authoring tool
+> To give the basic tools and pointers to getting started with authorea

 ### 1. Authorea in context

 Discuss Authorea in the context of other online editors and it's place in the open science movement as an